OVERVIEW

 Emphasis on extended research, extensive interviewing and investigative reporting techniques.
 Coursework may require travel for reporting projects.

-Study of First Amendment rights of the press; examination of laws concerning libel, privacy, copyright, obscenity, censorship, open meetings and open records in Ohio; discussion of press responsibilities.
+Study of First Amendment rights of the press and speech; examination of laws concerning libel, privacy, copyright, obscenity, censorship, open meetings and open records, broadcast regulation and commercial speech.

 JOUR 4825 Selected Topics in Journalism 3 s.h.